 Overheating in a laptop is a serious problem and should not be taken lightly.
 In fact, the cooling system of the laptop should be an important consideration for you before buying.
 Black screen displays, system crashes, and sudden restarts are some of the symptoms of this problem.
 To maintain the temperatures of your system components, you can download dedicated software, install adhesive rubber feet, or add a notebook cooler.
 Additionally, you can clean the laptop and optimize its ventilation to avoid overheating.This tutorial will walk you through other ways that you may fix an overheating problem in your laptop.

-Warning: some of the manipulations below are not to be taken lightly!
-Kioskea is in no way responsible for the result of mishandling or damage that may result from these manipulations.
+N.B.
+The suggested manipulations below are not to be taken lightly.
+CCM is in no way responsible for any mishandling or damage that may result from these manipulations.

-Firstly, a laptop obviously has a less efficient cooling system than a desktop PC, due to its size.
+A laptop has a less efficient cooling system than that of a desktop PC due to its size.
 This is also why laptops tend to make more noise when cooling.

 Although the components for a laptop have a much lower consumption than the components for a desktop PC, this does not in any way dissipate the heat generated while they are in use.
 The cooling system must always be taken into consideration before buying a laptop, especially if it boasts high end performances.

 How To Check if Your Laptop Is Overheating

 To check if your laptop is overheating, you should check the processor, graphic cards, and hard drive.
 There are several free programs, like CPUID HWMonitor that help you to control these temperatures.

 There are many ways to see if your laptop is overheating.
 If you notice a black screen repeatedly appearing or that you have to reboot your computer often, your laptop may be suffering from overheating.
 Other signs include crashing or automatic restarting while loading elements or applications.